Q: When does registration begin?

 - If you arrive late to drop-off, you will be responsible for accompanying your child(ren) to the Outdoor Classroom.

-If you would like to park and walk your child to drop-off/pick-up, please park in a designated parking space in the parking lot away from the drop-off/pick-up line.
+If you would like to park and walk your child to drop-off/pick-up, park in the parking lot away from the drop-off/pick-up line.

 For the safety of all children, if you would like to discuss a topic with Laura Dameron, Summer Camps Coordinator, please make arrangements to chat outside of pick-up and drop-off times.

 ***Note – You will be emailed a Pick-Up Pass for your dashboard.
-Campers will be release to their guardian or previously authorized persons with accompanying picture id.
+Campers will be release to their guardian or previously authorized individual with accompanying photo id.
 If you do not see camp staff waiting at the curb, please circle the block or traffic circle to keep traffic flowing smoothly.
-You may receive a ticket from the city if you remain in areas not designated for parking.
+You may receive a ticket from Capital Police if you remain in areas not designated for parking.

 Q: Early Departures:

 A: Early departures must be scheduled prior to the pickup date.
-Please contact the Deputy Coordinator at 919.707.9910 or Laura Dameron at 919.707.9889 (W) or 919.418.7602 (C).
+Contact the Deputy Coordinator/Camp Specialist at 919.707.9910 or Laura Dameron at 919.707.9889 (W) or 919.418.7602 (C).
 You can schedule an early pick-up up to 1 hour before camp ends.
 Guardians or authorized persons will meet at a pre-arranged meeting place, such as the classroom or another location on the grounds.
-Please have your picture id and Pick-Up Pass available to show staff.
+Please have your photo id available to show staff.

 Q: Late Fees: